 - The time and materials consumed in using instruments will be charged to the user.

-- Usage may be considered either the difference between log-in and log-out times, or the scheduled reservation time, depending on the instrument.
-Please contact staff before use to see which case applies.
+- Usage may be considered either the difference between log-in and log-out times, or the longer of the used or reserved time (specifically for the PFIB, Helios, Nova, and Talos instruments).
+If you are unsure which case applies, please contact staff before use.

 - Faculty working on projects for commercial (for-profit) entities, either in collaboration or as consultants, are required to pay the commercial rate for instrument time for all hours of use, unless the funds supporting this work (including salaries) are awarded to U-M through the Sponsored Programs Office at full indirect cost rates.
 If this work is carried out by Center staff, an hourly service work rate will apply in addition to the instrument rate.

-- An additional 2.7% fee applies for payments by credit cards.
+- An additional 2.7% fee applies for payments by credit card.

 Guidelines for Publications and Acknowledgments